-As it turns out, the quickest way to grasping the usefulness of AI as part of business operations lays in studying a few use cases.
+As it turns out, the quickest way to grasp the usefulness of AI as part of business operations lies in studying a few use cases.
 That’s when the “aha” moment usually happens.
-You can find a bunch here.

 Nevertheless, there are things to consider...

 One of the myths in the no-code space is that if you want to get to the stage of any solution implementation, you have to lower your expectations.
-The days of where we had to choose two-out-of-three between fast/cheap/good are numbered, but expectations do have to be managed.
+The days when we had to choose two out of three between fast/cheap/good are numbered, but expectations do have to be managed.

 The current no-code AI space shows that each solution is intrinsically bounded to the design of the tool.
 Some practitioners point out that in some cases, it is important to remember that once you have developed an application on a platform, you are linked to that platform for as long as the application is running.
 In the context of a PoC, this is not a problem, but in the context of an application that is expected to last, things can be different.

 And even though no-code platforms mitigate engineering and coding complexities, it is not a magic tool that can be used for everything.
 Instead, you should consider (as a process owner) some of the following questions:

 - What problem am I trying to solve?

 - What tasks make up for this problem?

 - What is the level of project management that we need?

 - What is the role of the tool/platform in the company architecture?